gearup2000/k8s/12. Service in Kubernetes - Part 1. Type ClusterIP Endpoints/README.md

 # 12. Service in Kubernetes - Part 1.
 Type ClusterIP Endpoints

 For this chapter we need to create a cluster with at least 2 nodes.
-To do so aplly the command below:
+Install Docker Desktop first, and aplly the command below:

 `minikube start --nodes 2 -p multinode-demo`